THE PLAY PROJECT

 Our mission is simple: help educators experience the transformative power of play for themselves and bring that power into the heart of learning.

-Because saving the future of learning means doing more than talking about play.
+Saving the future of learning means doing more than talking about play.

 It means learning how to harness it.